euxStudy/study/tasks/task2/README.md

     Write a form checked by regular expression.

 # Advance request
-You can decide wether to do any of these exercises or not.
+You can decide whether to do any of these exercises or not.

 1. Write a full-screen-scroll plugin.
 Every time you scroll up/down with your mouse the window will move the distance which is its height.
 2. Complete the following functions with regular expression or other native javascriipt methods: